pierrefaux/tools-plink/README.md

 **archaicMapping** : Compute linear association between phenotypes and archaic introgression tracts _(in development)_

-To use these programs, first compile using a Fortran90 compiler (gfortran, f95, ifort), e.g. `ifort -o [program-name] [program-name].f90`.
+To use these programs, first compile using a Fortran compiler e.g. `ifort -o [program-name] [program-name].f90`.

 See the wiki of this page for more details.